miguelraz/miguelraz.github.io/blog/juliatorust.md

 ---

-### Informal introductions - tales of two langauges 📚
+### Informal introductions - tales of two languages 📚

 I will now give 2 hand-wavy historical rehashings of the origins of both languages.